the-routers/capstone/README.md

 3. Communication -  No capstone communication from Friday 6pm until Monday morning, unless an informal check-in needed or we’re at a deadline and haven’t completed a Sprint (Asana and text).

-4. Slack inquiries outside of class time M-R at the latest, 9PM.
+4. Slack inquiries outside of class time M-R at the latest, 9PM, throught the #web-the-routers slack channel.
 When inquiring about team member’s work, use the hamburger method.

 5. Divide Sprint tasks initially in Asana, evenly.
-Check in (as above) with group to communicate verbally block, completing tasks, as deadline nears.
+Check in (as above) with group to communicate verbally daily during open work time block, regarding completing tasks.

 6. Celebrate each Sprint completion with coffee or lunch.